chrisciokler/chrisciokler/README.md

 - 🔭 I’m currently working on cool secret stuff
-- 🌱 I’m currently learning Rust, Svelte, and Azure Cloud Tech
+- 🌱 I’m currently learning Golang, Svelte, and Azure Cloud Tech
 - ⚡ 🛠 Interested in: Desktop, mobile, frontend, Backend, devOps, Cloud
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->